What Happens When We Die? First-Ever Recording of Dying Brain Offers SHOCKING Clues! 🔥

 For centuries, scientists have wondered about the brain's activity during the transition from life to death.
 This process, known for its complexity, has remained largely a mystery — until now.
 In an unprecedented study, neuroscientists have captured the first-ever brain activity of a dying human, revealing intriguing insights into what happens in the moments before death.

 The groundbreaking experiment took place when an 87-year-old patient undergoing treatment for epilepsy suffered cardiac arrest.
 Doctors had attached an electroencephalogram (EEG) device to the patient’s head to monitor brain activity related to seizure activity.
+Tragically, the patient passed away during the procedure, providing a unique opportunity for scientists to observe the brain’s final moments.

 The study captured 900 seconds of brain activity, including the 30 seconds surrounding the patient's death.
 In that brief time, the researchers noted significant changes in brainwaves, particularly in the gamma oscillations, which are typically associated with memory retrieval.
+These findings suggest that, similar to what many near-death experiencers report, the brain may undergo a "life review" in its final moments, rapidly replaying significant life events.

 The article is not finished.
 Click on the next page to continue.